preloadAn individual arranges a luggage full of clothes.

-Read on for basic answers to common questions about carrying alcohol on a flight.
+So, can you bring alcohol on a plane?
+The short answer is yes, but there are caveats.
+We’re here to answer your common questions about carrying alcohol on a flight.
 For the official word on what you can and cannot bring with you on a flight (including alcohol), please refer to the TSA.

-Passengers are allowed to carry alcohol on a flight, both in carry-on and checked baggage, as long as you are of legal drinking age and follow any applicable rules.
+Yes, passengers are allowed to carry alcohol on a flight, both in carry-on and checked baggage, as long as they are of legal drinking age and follow any applicable rules.
 In general, alcohol must be transported in its original, unopened container.

 If your booze is unopened and 140 proof or less, you can safely bring your alcohol on board.
-Anything over 140 proof is prohibited, though, according to the Federal Aviation Administration.
-In addition to alcohol, here are some other things you might not know you can take on an airplane.
+Anything over 140 proof is prohibited though, according to the Federal Aviation Administration.
+This includes grain alcohol and 151-proof rum.

 How much can I carry?